-Course Outline for Geography 2130Y and Earth Sciences 2130Y Field Geography and Geology of Southwestern Ontario Course Information:
+Course Outline for Geography 2130Y and Earth Sciences 2130Y Field Geography and Geology of Southwestern Ontario 2015

-Lecture: Thu 3:30-5:30 Location: University College 286

-Prerequisites: none

-Instructor Information:
+Course Information: Lecture: Tuesday 9:30-11:30 Location: Social Sciences 3006 Prerequisites: none Transportation fee: yes

-Dr. Desmond Moser

-Rm.
-1070, BnG Bldg., desmond.moser@uwo.ca/ Rm.
-Social Sciences Bldg.
+Instructor Information: Dr. Desmond Moser Rm.
+1070, BnG Bldg., desmond.moser@uwo.ca/ Rm. tba, Social Sciences Bldg.

 Calendar Description:

 A field-trip based course exploring the history and patterns of the geology, physical landscapes and resources of southwestern Ontario.
-Usually offered in the first half of the Fall semester; four mandatory, full day field excursions (N.B: transportation fee required) supported by a weekly lecture.
+Usually offered in the first half of the Fall semester; four mandatory, full day field excursions (transportation fee required, tbd in first week of class) supported by a weekly lecture.

 Course Objectives:

 The main objective of this course is to provide field-based education in the natural history of the landscapes, geology and natural resources of southwestern Ontario while conveying basic technical skills beneficial to field studies and research.
 The course is also intended to increase the number of potential field education experiences for students early in their undergraduate programs, and perhaps attract new students to join the study of Earth processes in either or both departments.

+Learning Outcomes

-Learning Outcomes Technical learning outcomes will be map and air photo interpretation, field orientation skills (hand-held compass and Global Positioning System unit), awareness of basic field safety protocols, rock and mineral identification, soil and landform identification, distance estimation skills, and basic water quality measurements.
+Technical learning outcomes will be map and air photo interpretation, field orientation skills (hand-held compass and Global Positioning System unit), awareness of basic field safety protocols, rock and mineral identification, soil and landform identification, distance estimation skills, and basic water quality measurements.
 This skill set is deemed beneficial to all field-based study and research.
 A broader learning outcome will be an increase in general knowledge of the geography and geology of southwestern Ontario, as well as an appreciation of how the features studied in these two disciplines are related in nature.

 Activities and scheduling:

 The main course activity will be the four full-day field excursions.
 These will be run on Friday's in the first half of the Fall semester and will depart and return from a clearly designated location on the UWO main campus.
 A typical trip will depart at 9AM sharp and return late afternoon.
 Participation on all trips is mandatory (details concerning alternative weighting of course materials due to severe illness, dire personal circumstances etc. are included in the course outline), and students must use the class transportation provided.
 Each trip will have a main theme around which sub-themes will be developed.
-Friday field trip dates for 2013 are: